 Figure 4-19: Unconventional resources are essential in areas where water scarcity has become structural or necessary to release other water resources for environmental purposes.
-Fog water harvesting can provide between 2 to $10 \, l/m^2$ per day (in the image above left, fog harvesting meshes in Chile).
+Fog water harvesting can provide between 2 to $10 \, l/m^2$ per day (top left image - fog harvesting meshes in Chile-).
 Water reuse treatments make it possible to reuse the resource mainly for agriculture.
-However, in some countries, such as Namibia, it is used for water supply (in the image above right, water reuse plant in New Goreangab, Namibia).
-Desalination by reverse osmosis has grown exponentially over the last few decades, mainly due to the drastic reduction in energy consumption (in the image below, Torrevieja desalination plant -240,000 m^3 /day-, Spain).
+However, in some countries, such as Namibia, it is used for water supply (top right image - water reuse plant in New Goreangab, Namibia.).
+Desalination by reverse osmosis has grown exponentially over the last few decades, mainly due to the drastic reduction in energy consumption (lower image - Torrevieja desalination plant -240,000 m^3 /day-, Spain-).